 The Ford College Community Challenge (Ford C3) is a grant competition launched in 2008 when Ford Motor Company Fund reached out to its national network of colleges and universities and invited them to compete for grants based on local sustainability projects.
 Ford C3 works with partners in higher education that are focused on the critical areas of business, design and engineering.
 Ford C3 is designed to use school and company resources in creative ways, challenging schools and students to design projects that address pressing community needs and make more relevant connections with students.
 Ford C3 differs from many traditional college grant programs by requiring significant student input, involvement and leadership from beginning to end.
 As a result, winning proposals have a distinct student perspective on what it means to have a sustainable community.
 Ford C3 is an educational initiative of Ford Motor Company Fund, the philanthropic arm of Ford Motor Company.
 More details about the program and previous winners can be found at https://www.fordblueovalnetwork.org/ford-college-community-challenge

 Lawrence Technological University, www.ltu.edu

 , is a private university founded in 1932 that offers more than 100 programs through the doctoral level in its Colleges of Architecture and Design, Arts and Sciences, Engineering, and Management.
-PayScale lists Lawrence Tech among the nation’s top 100 universities for the salaries of its graduates, and highest in the Detroit metropolitan area.
-Lawrence Tech is also listed in the top tier of Midwestern universities by U.S. News and World Report and the Princeton Review.
-Students benefit from small class sizes and experienced faculty who provide a real-world, hands-on, “theory and practice” education with an emphasis on leadership.
-Activities on Lawrence Tech’s 102-acre campus include over 60 student clubs and organizations and a growing roster of NAIA varsity sports.
+PayScale lists Lawrence Tech among the nation’s top 100 universities for the salaries of its graduates, and U.S. News and World Report lists it in the top tier of best Midwestern universities.
+Students benefit from small class sizes and a real-world, hands-on, “theory and practice” education with an emphasis on leadership.
+Activities on Lawrence Tech’s 107-acre campus include more than 60 student organizations and NAIA varsity sports.